-This Standard ECMA-248 describes a cassette containing magnetic tape 12,65 mm wide.
-The processing of data and method of recording employ technologies developed for recording digital television signals and thus provide high capacity and data rate.
+This Standard ECMA-315 describes a cassette containing magnetic tape 12,65 mm wide.
+The processing of data and method of recording employ technologies developed for recording digital television signals and thus provides high capacity and data rate.
 Furthermore, the directory and file structure placeholders defined in this ECMA Standard provide for fast search and access to very large sets of data recorded on this magnetic tape as well as providing for disaster recovery in the case of a lost or destroyed directory.
-Two types of cassette are defined, containing tapes of different lengths.
+The large and small cassettes have maximum capacities of 200 GB and 60 GB respectively.